apache/metron/metron-analytics/metron-profiler/README.md

     }
     ```

-6. Upload the Profiler definition to Zookeeper.
+5. Upload the Profiler definition to Zookeeper.
     ```
     $ bin/zk_load_configs.sh -m PUSH -i config/zookeeper/ -z node1:2181
     ```

-7. Start the Profiler topology.
+6. Start the Profiler topology.
     ```
     bin/start_profiler_topology.sh
     ```

-8. Ensure that test messages are being sent to the Profiler's input topic in Kafka.
+7. Ensure that test messages are being sent to the Profiler's input topic in Kafka.
 The Profiler will consume messages from the `inputTopic` in the Profiler definition.

-9. Check the HBase table to validate that the Profiler is working.
+8. Check the HBase table to validate that the Profiler is working.
+Remember that the Profiler is flushing the profile every 15 minutes.
+You will need to wait at least this long to start seeing profile data in HBase.
     ```
     $ /usr/hdp/current/hbase-client/bin/hbase shell
     hbase(main):001:0> count 'profiler'